- This event has passed.

 - Event Categories:

-- Capital Studies, Class and Gender, Classes and Programs, Ecosocialism, Globalization, historical materialism, Housing, Immigration, Literary Studies, Marx's Capital, Modernity, Planned Economy, Political Economy, Precarity Task Force, quality of life, Race and Class, Science and Technology, Seminars and Talks, Space and Class, The State and Capital
+- Capital Studies, Class and Gender, Classes and Programs, Ecosocialism, Globalization, historical materialism, Housing, Immigration, Literary Studies, Marx's Capital, Modernity, Political Economy, quality of life, Race and Class, Science and Technology, Seminars and Talks

 - Event Tags: